cal-itp/data-infra/warehouse/models/docs/_docs_littlepay.md

 i.e., these values represent costs for the participant (agency).
 {% enddocs %}

+{% docs lp_aggregation_is_settled %}
+Boolean indicating whether all settlements in this aggregation have `settlement_status = SETTLED`.
+`settlement_status` is only available for all agencies starting on November 28, 2023 so this field does not account for activity before that date and aggregations that only contain activity before that date have nulls in this field.
+{% enddocs %}

+{% docs lp_debit_is_settled %}
+Same as `aggregation_is_settled` but only includes the aggregation's debit (fare payment) settlements.
+{% enddocs %}

+{% docs lp_credit_is_settled %}
+Same as `aggregation_is_settled` but only includes the aggregation's credit (refund) settlements.
+If there is no credit activity for the aggregation, this field is null.
+(So, a null in this field can mean either that there was no credit activity at all or that all credit activity was prior to November 28, 2023.)
+{% enddocs %}

 ---------------- SETTLEMENTS TABLE ----------------

 {% docs lp_settlement_id %}